tidyverse/purrr/tests/testthat/_snaps/map.md

       Error in `map_int()`:
       !
 Computation failed in index 1
       Caused by error:
       !
-Can't coerce element 1 from a character to a integer Code
+Can't coerce from a character to a integer Code
       map(1:3, ~ fail_at_3(stop("Doesn't work")))
     Condition